fbpx

 strong, and all male characters lack something and need the support of Dorothy.
 Looking into

-this further, attention focused on what amount of influence Baum's mother-in-law, Maud Gage,
+this further, attention focused on what amount of influence Baum's mother-in-law, Matilda Gage,

 a feminist, had on him.